-Screenwriters’ Workshop seeks from its members short screenplay entries over the coming months for the Script-to-Screen Challenge 2014.
-Script-to-Screen gives screenwriters the opportunity to write with production values in mind and have one winning script shot during the summer of 2014 by a director on a budget of $2000 supplied by SwW.
-The winning screenwriter and the film’s director (to be selected from those responding to a “director wanted” ad) will jointly share the film’s copyright and are free to enter [ Read More ]
+Screenwriters’ Workshop seeks from its members short screenplay entries over the coming months for the Script-to-Screen Challenge 2015 with deadlines Nov 2014 – Jan 2015 .
+Script-to-Screen gives screenwriters the opportunity to write with production values in mind and have one winning script produced during the summer of 2015 on a budget of $2000 supplied by SwW.
+The winning screenwriter and the film’s director (to be selected from those responding to a “director wanted” ad or from the MCTC Directing Program) will jointly share the film’s copyright, possibly with the producer of the film as well, and are free to enter [ Read More ]

 Minnesota Film and TV is currently accepting proposals from Minnesota-based Filmmakers with narrative features or long-form documentary works in progress (projects must be in production or post production at the time of application) that align with Arts and Cultural Heritage Fund priorities. $320,000 is available in reimbursement funds.
 Application Deadline is December 5, 2014 at 5pm.
 The complete Request for Proposals, application and guidelines are available at http://mnfilmtv.org/incentives/legacy-grants